micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

   console.info(greeting.toUpperCase());
   // => "HELLO, WORLD"
 ```
-What we can see here is that each time we create a new string, we have access to those properties we saw earlier on the prototype.
+What we can see here is that each time we create a new string, we have access to those members we saw earlier on the prototype.
 Knowing that, let's take this a step further and ADD to the prototype.

 ## String.prototype.reverse